Base Currency Amount definition

 Examples of Base Currency Amount in a sentence

-• If all or part of a Utilisation under a Facility is repaid or prepaid and is not available for redrawing (other than by operation of Clause 4.2 (Further conditions precedent)), an amount of the Commitments (equal to the Base Currency Amount of the amount of the Utilisation which is repaid or prepaid) in respect of that Facility will be deemed to be cancelled on the date of repayment or prepayment.
+• If all or part of a Loan under a Facility is repaid or prepaid and is not available for redrawing (other than by operation of Clause 4.2 (Further conditions precedent)), an amount of the Commitments (equal to the Base Currency Amount of the Loan which is repaid or prepaid) in respect of that Facility will be deemed to be cancelled on the date of repayment or prepayment.

 More Definitions of Base Currency Amount

-Base Currency Amount means the amount specified in the Utilisation Request delivered by a Borrower for that Loan (or, if the amount requested is not denominated in the Base Currency, that amount converted into the Base Currency at the Agent’s Spot Rate of Exchange on the date which is three Business Days before the Utilisation Date or, if later, on the date the Agent receives the Utilisation Request) adjusted to reflect any repayment or prepayment of the Loan.
+Base Currency Amount means in relation to a Loan, the amount specified in the Utilisation Request delivered by the Borrower for that Utilisation (or, if the amount requested is denominated in USD, the amount converted into the Base Currency at the Facility Agent’s Spot Rate of Exchange on the date which is four (4) Business Days before the Utilisation Date or, if later, the date the Facility Agent receives the Utilisation Request), as adjusted to reflect any repayment, prepayment, consolidation or division of such Loan.

 Base Currency Amount means, in relation to a Loan, the amount specified in the Utilisation Request delivered by a Borrower for that Loan adjusted to reflect any repayment, prepayment, consolidation or division of the Loan.